How To Grow Scallions Indoors

 Like other onions, scallions have a fairly shallow root system and therefore require consistently moist soil.
 That said, you don’t want the soil soaking in water.
 Your best bet is to choose a nutrient-rich, well-draining potting soil.
 Then, add a few inches of small rocks or pebbles to the bottom of the container to promote good drainage.

 Generally, using clay pots is going to be perfectly fine.
 These not only help to prevent over-watering but are also very cheap and easy to obtain.
 A wide variety of other containers will also work fine.
-Scallions and green onions are quite hardy and will do well in a variety of containers if taken proper care of.
+Scallions and green onions grown inside are quite hardy and will do well in a variety of containers if taken proper care of.

 Planting Your Scallions

-When first starting to grow scallions there are three main ways to do so.
-The first is simply to start with a seedling from a nursery or hardware store.
-This is probably the easiest route, and also the quickest if you’re looking to cook with the veggie.
+The first is to start with a seedling from a nursery or hardware store.
+This is the easiest route, and also the quickest if you’re looking to cook with the veggie; you’re starting with a few week head start over seeds.

 The next option is using seeds.
 To start with seeds, place them about 1/2″ deep and cover them with soil.
 You can clump them up to start, but once they start to sprout thin them out until there is about 4-6″ between each plant.
 Scallions germinate fairly quickly and you should see them start to sprout within 7-14 days after planting.
 During this period it’s important to keep the soil moist.
 If the soil dries out too much then it can increase the time this process takes.